-- Select the slide in the slide organizer, and press the Return key on your keyboard, or - Hold down the Option key and drag the slide until you see a blue triangle.
+- Select the slide in the slide organizer on the left side of the window, and press the Return key on your keyboard, or - Hold down the Option key and drag the slide until you see a blue triangle.
 When your release the mouse, a duplicate slide will be created.